SouravBohra/SouravBohra/README.md

 - 💞️ I’m looking to collaborate on Space Tech and Computer Fusion
 - 📫 How to reach me souravbohra20@gmail.com
 - 😄 Pronouns: HE/HIM
-- ⚡ Fun fact: Cute
+- ⚡ Fun fact: I am Libra

 <!---
 SouravBohra/SouravBohra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.